Dr Joanne Innes

 - Medical problems with a psychological component, including conditions involving chronic or acute pain, chronic fatigue syndrome, pre-menstrual syndrome and sleep disorders.

-CBT is also used to address stress, low self-esteem, grief and loss, work-related problems and problems associated with aging
+CBT is also used to address stress, low self-esteem, grief and loss, work-related problems and problems associated with ageing.

 Since graduating in Psychology in 2002 I have worked extensively with clients in the statutory and voluntary sectors as a therapist, psychologist and support worker.
 I have particular experience in working in areas such as trauma and PTSD, anxiety, bereavement, obsessive compulsive behaviours, coping with physical health problems, addiction, domestic violence, anger management and physical and sexual abuse.

-I am a member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
+I am a member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP), British Association of Counselling & Psychotherapy (BACP) and Counselling and Psychotherapy in Scotland (COSCA).

 Training, qualifications & experience